Cameron Howe, The Mordialloc Chronicle

 The skate park will retain the existing half-pipe and the new design will include ramps, boxes and rails in addition to new moguls to cater to different abilities.

-Mayor David Eden believes that the project will deliver “a wonderful new outlet for physical and recreational activities” and be a real asset to Kingston’s youth.
+Mayor David Eden believes that the project will deliver a wonderful new outlet for physical and recreational activities.
+“It will be a real asset to Kingston’s youth,” he said.

 Already in use and proving popular, parent’s are labelling the new facilities as a great destination for kids to burn off energy.
-The official opening is slated for July/August, with the Minister for Sport expected to be in attendance.
+The official opening is slated for July or August, with the Minister for Sport expected to be in attendance.

 Follow me: https://www.facebook.com/camhoweverified/